 The transition to renewable energy and electric vehicles relies on the development, design, and optimization of new chemistries for electrochemical energy storage and conversion.

 The Marbella Lab in the Department of Chemical Engineering at Columbia University is interested in understanding why certain materials fail and why others lead to improved performance in lithium and beyond lithium ion batteries.
 By addressing the fundamental mechanisms underpinning function, we can devise strategies to tune material performance in applications such as grid storage and electrified transportation that reduce greenhouse gas emissions.

 Our research is highly collaborative, both within and outside of the group, where diversity, equity, and inclusion (DEI) is deeply valued.
 To learn more about initiatives in the Marbella lab to improve DEI at the undergraduate and high school levels, please see our outreach page.

 Interested in joining us?
 Check out the openings in our lab!

-May 2022 - Emily is selected to participate in the Camp 2030 Summit hosted by UNITE 2030!
-She also received the Intel SWE Scholarship for the 2021-2022 academic year.
-Congratulations Emily!
+May 2022 - Naiara is selected as a winner of the EAS Undergraduate Student Research Award & Emily is selected to participate in the Camp 2030 Summit hosted by UNITE 2030!
+Congratulations to both!
+Emily also received the Intel SWE Scholarship for the 2021-2022 academic year.

 Oct 2019 - Welcome to new PhD students Julia and Drew!